I Got The Timothée Chalamet, This Season's Hottest Hairstyle For Women

 Advertisement

-Walking to the site of my transformation (the wonderful Chop-Chop in London's Old Street station — highly recommend), I thought about how we have gendered hair.
+Walking to the site of my transformation (the wonderful Chop-Chop in Old Street – can highly recommend), I thought about how we have gendered hair.
 Hair is inherently genderless, yet we have strict understandings of styles.
 While trends come and go, what is seen as the Man’s Man™ haircut is something short and controlled.
 On the other end of the spectrum, Womanly Hair™ is long and loose.
-The deliberately-messy, slightly-too-long haircuts on very conventionally attractive men are distinct because they sit in the middle, toying with a femininity rarely seen (let alone celebrated) in cis, primarily straight men.
+The deliberately messy, slightly-too-long haircuts on very conventionally attractive men are distinct because they sit in the middle, toying with a femininity rarely seen (let alone celebrated) in cis, primarily straight men.

-After 40 minutes or so in the stylist's chair, I feel like I’m coming from the other direction — I’m suddenly toying with a masculinity I’ve always been drawn to, but never embodied before.
+After 40 minutes or so in a hairdressing chair, I feel like I’m coming from the other direction – I’m suddenly toying with a masculinity I’ve always been drawn to, but never embodied before.
 I love it.
-I don’t recognize myself.
-I feel confused by my own reflection, but not in a way I want to reject.
+I don’t recognise myself.
+I feel confused by my own reflection but not in a way I want to reject.
 I spend the next few hours with friends from work who all love it (like… a lot.
 Maybe they fancy me?), nervously tousling and fiddling with it, waiting for one of them to drop the polite facade and tell me it doesn’t suit me.
 None of them does.

 Advertisement

-TC’s hair isn't really the "It" cut for winter; it’s just that people have noticed a particular instance of something lesbians and queer women more broadly have been doing with their hair for years.
-The "heartthrob haircut" is just the most celebrated example of the effortful effortlessness that reads as soft and romantic but also too cool/hot/busy writing poetry/playing in a shitty band to care.
+TC’s hair isn't really the 'it' cut for winter, it’s just that people have noticed a particular instance of something lesbians and queer women more broadly have been doing with their hair for years.
+The heartthrob haircut is just the most celebrated example of the effortful effortlessness that reads as soft and romantic but also too cool/hot/busy writing poetry/playing in a shitty band to care.
 It’s very, very dyke camp.
-And obsessing over it is the closest I’ve gotten to sincerely taking part in a cultural conversation that normally passes me by, one reserved for girls (straight) and gays (male).
-But it’s also literally just a haircut that I’m reading too much into — and I love it.
+And obsessing over it is the closest I’ve got to sincerely taking part in a cultural conversation that normally passes me by, one reserved for girls (straight) and gays (male).
+But it’s also literally just a haircut that I’m reading too much into – and I love it.

 Advertisement